Seirdy/seirdy.one/content/posts/website-best-practices.md

 For example: machine translation will leave `<code>` and `<samp>` blocks as-is.
 Perhaps you could annotate comments within code with a `translate="yes"` attribute.
 However, translation engines should leave variables within those comments as-is.

 [Google's style guide](https://developers.google.com/style/placeholders) recommends annotating format placeholders in code blocks with the `<var>` element; consider doing so and adding a `translate="yes"` attribute to placeholder values, at your discretion.
 For an example, check this article's code sample [describing my PNG optimization pipeline](#png-pipeline).
+Most implementations do not yet support `translate="yes"` embedded inside untranslated blocks, but I'm counting on this changing.

 ### Chan&shy;ging text direction {#changing-text-direction}